-The median property value in Cape Coral, FL is $196,800, and the homeownership rate is 70.3%.
-Most people in Cape Coral, FL commute by Drove Alone, and the average commute time is 26.4 minutes.
-The average car ownership in Cape Coral, FL is 2 cars per household.
+Most people in Cape Coral, FL drove alone to work, and the average commute time was 28.5 minutes.
+The average car ownership in Cape Coral, FL was 2 cars per household.